-In the early days of amateur-built aircraft in the UK, it was reasonable to limit amateur-built aircraft to day-VFR operations as such aircraft were generally very basic types with minimal equipment.
+In the early days of amateur built aircraft in the UK, it was reasonable to limit amateur built aircraft to day-VFR operations as such aircraft were generally very basic types with minimal equipment.
+Reflecting that situation, the Air Navigation Order includes a general limitation to restrict Permit to Fly aeroplanes to day-VFR operation, although it also enables the CAA to grant permission for other types of operation.